gianmarcopicarella/stable-solver-uu/README.txt

-Check the CMakeLists.txt for the changes needed in order to run the project
+In order to run this project you need OpenGL2+ and GLUT installed in your system.